thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-update-your-live-app.md

 github: true
 ---

+: Your app's content (videos, titles, descriptions, navigation bar sections/categories) will dynamically update (each time the app starts) based on updates to your YouTube channel or MRSS feed.
+However, to update your app descriptions and metadata (used to promote your app in the Amazon Appstore), which you completed during [the submission process][channel-creator-submit-your-app], you will need to make edits in Channel Creator and submit your app again.
+The new version will need to be approved.

 - updates go one way. don't update your app from within the Dev Console... if you do, the assets or stuff you update in dev console doesn't propogate back into CC.
 - any changes require a resubmission.
 - themes are saved on server, can update theme without resubmitting your app